Portuguese Empire: Third empire (1822–1999)

-At the height of European colonialism in the 19th century, Portugal had lost its territory in South America and all but a few bases in Asia.
+At the height of European colonialism in the 19th century, Portugal had lost its territory in South America and all but a few bases in Africa and Asia.
 During this phase, Portuguese colonialism focused on expanding its outposts in Africa into nation-sized territories to compete with other European powers there.
 Portugal pressed into the hinterland of Angola and Mozambique, and explorers Serpa Pinto, Hermenegildo Capelo and Roberto Ivens were among the first Europeans to cross Africa west to east.

 Slavery was officially abolished in the Portuguese Empire in 1878.
 However, this did not end forced labour or imply equality between "civilized" and "indigenous" subjects of the empire.
 This distinction would even be legally codified in a more explicit way by the First Republic which took power in 1910.

 British Ultimatum and end of Portuguese monarchy (1890–1910)

 In the 19th century, Portugal launched campaigns to solidify Portuguese Africa.

 The project to connect the two colonies, the Pink Map, was the main objective of Portuguese policy in the 1880s.
 However, the idea was unacceptable to the British, who had their own aspirations of contiguous British territory running from Cairo to Cape Town.
 The 1890 British Ultimatum was reluctantly accepted by Carlos I of Portugal and the Pink Map came to an end.

 The King's reaction to the ultimatum was exploited by republicans.
 On 1 February 1908, King Carlos and Prince Luís Filipe were assassinated in Lisbon by two Portuguese republican activist revolutionaries, Alfredo Luís da Costa and Manuel Buíça.
 Luís Filipe's brother, Manuel, became King Manuel II of Portugal.
 Two years later, on 5 October 1910, he was overthrown and fled into exile in England in Fulwell Park, Twickenham near London and Portugal became a republic.